Vietnam.vn - Nền tảng quảng bá Việt Nam

 What advantages for Vietnam?

 Energy expert Dr. Khuong Quang Dong said that rare earth is one of the strategic materials for semiconductor production.
 China used rare earth and other minerals as a "deterrent" weapon when needed.
 Now, Ukraine's rare earth is also being brought to the negotiating table for peace for this country.
-Not only the US, the global 4.0 industry is racing to obtain the supply of important minerals such as rare earth, used for semiconductors, mobile phones and other products.
-Vietnam does not have environmentally friendly mining technology and deep processing technology, which is a huge obstacle to increasing its advantages.
-However, in recent times, the US, South Korea... have discussed cooperation with Vietnam in a mutually beneficial direction, such as exchanging technology and minerals.
+Not only the US, the global 4.0 industry is racing to get the supply of important minerals such as rare earth, used for semiconductors, mobile phones and other products.
+Vietnam does not have environmentally friendly mining technology and deep processing technology is a huge obstacle to increasing its advantage.
+However, in recent times, the US, South Korea... have discussed cooperation with Vietnam in a mutually beneficial direction, such as technology - mineral exchange.

 "The US always has a need for rare earths to supply its semiconductor industry, so signing agreements with countries with potential for rare mineral resources when there is an opportunity is inevitable.
 Currently, Vietnam and the US have upgraded their comprehensive strategic partnership, bringing a series of US technology enterprises to Vietnam, proving that the US government recognizes our potential in the supply chain.
 Therefore, with the "trump card" of rare earths, Vietnam needs to promote cooperation with large US technology corporations in exploiting and transferring rare earth separation technology to promote the development of the semiconductor industry," he noted.